DO YOU NEED A SPINAL TAP FOR LYME DISEASE

 Does a Spinal Tap Rule Out Lyme Disease?

-This is the core problem with overreliance on CSF testing in Lyme disease: patients can still have active infection even when spinal fluid appears normal.
+This is the core problem with overreliance on CSF testing in Lyme disease: patients can still have active neurologic infection even when spinal fluid appears normal.

 What the Logigian Study Showed

-One of the most important studies on neurological Lyme was published by Logigian, Kaplan, and Steere in the New England Journal of Medicine (1990).
-They followed 27 patients with chronic neurologic Lyme disease and found:
+One of the most important studies on neurologic Lyme disease was published by Logigian, Kaplan, and Steere in the New England Journal of Medicine (1990).

-The Limits of Spinal Taps in Lyme
+The Limits of Spinal Taps in Lyme Disease

-Cost-Benefit Reality Check
+Risk-Benefit Reality Check

 • Fewer complications from unnecessary procedures